top of page

 Coffee break: Why care about this step?

 As a customer of the café, you have rights.
-You can request corrections to wrong orders or send back a moldy muffin.
+You can request corrections to wrong orders (like when they give you regular coffee instead of decaf) or send back a moldy muffin.
 Or you can ask for your loyalty card to be destroyed when you don't need it anymore.

-Data protection laws give you certain rights regarding your data.
-These include, among others, knowing what and how data is processed about you, correcting inaccuracies, or having your data deleted.
-A better understanding of these rights will help you to decide when and how to exercise them.
+Data protection laws give you certain rights about your data.
+These include, among others, knowing what data is processed about you, correcting errors, or having your data deleted.
+A better understanding of these rights will help you decide when and how to exercise them.

-You have certain rights under applicable data protection laws.
-In particular:
+You've certain rights under applicable data protection laws, including:

 1. Write me at n.rinderknecht@blankpage.world

 2. Identify yourself, for example, by including a copy of your ID card.
-This protects your privacy by ensuring that only you can manage your data.
+This protects your privacy by making sure only you can manage your data.

 You can also file a complaint with the Swiss Federal Data Protection and Information Commissioner (FDPIC) by clicking here or with another authority.
-But remember my blog's mission: legal innovation means respecting formal processes while exploring better ones.
+But remember my website's mission: Legal innovation means respecting formal processes while exploring better ones.
 So I'm also available to discuss more direct and quicker solutions if you contact me first.

 Step 10: Check this Privacy Notice regularly